Amarilli/Neural-Network-Model/README.md

 ## Background

-The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
+The nonprofit foundation Alphabet Soup wants a tool to help it select the applicants for funding with the best chance of success in their ventures.
 Using the features in the provided dataset, I created a binary classifier with machine learning and neural networks to predict the success rate of Alphabet Soup's funding applicants.

 From Alphabet Soup’s business team, I received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 Within this dataset are a number of columns that capture metadata about each organization, such as: